Pre-Socratic philosophy: Xenophanes

 St. Elmo's fire (luminous plasma created by a corona discharge from a rod-like object) in a ship.
 Xenophanes' contemporaries attributed this phenomenon to the deity Dioscuri.
 Xenophanes argued that the observed illumination is due to small clouds influenced by special circumstances relating to stars—an example of naturalism and reductionism.

 Xenophanes was born in Colophon, an Ionian town near Miletus.
 He was a well-traveled poet whose primary interests were theology and epistemology.
 Concerning theology, he pointed out that we did not know whether there was one god or many gods, or in such case whether there was a hierarchy among them.
 To critique the anthropomorphic representation of the gods by his contemporary Greeks, he pointed out that different nations depicted their gods as looking like themselves.
 He famously said that if oxen, horses, or lions could draw, they would draw their gods as oxen, horses, or lions.
 This critique was not limited to the looks of gods but also their behaviour.
 Greek mythology, mostly shaped by the poets Homer and Hesiod, attributed moral failures such as jealousy and adultery to the gods.
 Xenophanes opposed this.
 He thought gods must be morally superior to humans.
 Xenophanes, however, never claimed the gods were omnipotent, omnibenevolent, or omniscient.
 Xenophanes also offered naturalistic explanations for phenomena such as the sun, the rainbow and St. Elmo's fire.
 Traditionally these were attributed to divine intervention but according to Xenophanes they were actually effects of clouds.
 These explanations of Xenophanes indicate empiricism in his thought and might constitute a kind of proto-scientism.
-Scholars have overlooked his cosmology and naturalism since Aristotle (maybe due to Xenophanes' lack of teleology) until recently but current literature suggests otherwise.
+Scholars have overlooked his cosmology and naturalism since Aristotle (maybe due to Xenophanes' lack of teleology) until recently.
 Concerning epistemology, Xenophanes questioned the validity of human knowledge.
 Humans usually tend to assert their beliefs are real and represent truth.
 While Xenophanes was a pessimist about the capability of humans to reach knowledge, he also believed in gradual progress through critical thinking.
 Xenophanes tried to find naturalistic explanations for meteorological and cosmological phenomena.